-There are many games available on smartphones and iPads that can help in detecting the development of diseases like Alzheimer and dementia.
-In fact, a leading pharmaceutical company has joined hands with game development company Akili to find out if their game, Neuroracer can detect early signs of dementia or Alzheimer’s in seniors.
+There are many games available on smartphones and iPads that can help in detecting the development of diseases like Alzheimer’s and dementia.
+In fact, a leading pharmaceutical company has joined hands with game development company Akili to find out if their game, Neuroracer, can detect early signs of dementia or Alzheimer’s in seniors.

-Every individual is provided with his or her personalised training program that adjusts over time to maximize results.
+Every individual is provided with his or her personalized training program that adjusts over time to maximize results.
 The more you train with Elevate, the better your cognitive skills become.
-Those who train at least 3 times per week have reported drastic improvements in memory and increased confidence.
+Those who train at least three times per week have reported drastic improvements in memory and increased confidence.